 How many Disneylands are there Around The World?

 There are six Disneylands—or “castle parks”—around the world—in California, Florida, Paris, Tokyo, Shanghai, and Hong Kong.
-Each Disney resort has one “Disneyland” or “castle park” and four resorts have other parks as well.
+Each Disney resort has one “Disneyland” or “castle park.”
+Two resorts—Shanghai and Hong Kong—have only one castle park each.
+The other four Disney resorts have other parks as well.

 How Many Disneylands Are There In the US?